Otacrob/Rilevare-e-risolvere-connessione-remota-non-autorizzata/README.md

 ## 🎯 Objectives

-- Compile and install Snort 3 from source
+- Compile and install Snort 3 and snort3_extra from source
-- Enable packet capture support
+- Enable packet capture (pcap) support
-- Install `snort3_extra` modules for advanced inspection
+- Simulate remote access attempts between virtual machines and detect the traffic with Snort
-- Simulate remote access attempts between VMs
+- Install Zeek from source for traffic analysis
-- Build a detection-ready IDS
+- Parse and analyze PCAP files to identify malicious IP addresses and patterns

 ---